$15.5m fraud: Absence of EFCC’s prosecutor stalls Dudafa’s trial - Nigeria Today

 $15.5m fraud: Absence of EFCC’s prosecutor stalls Dudafa’s trial

-The absence of the Economic and Financial Crimes Commission (EFCC) prosecutor on Wednesday in Lagos stalled the ongoing trial of Waripamo-Owei Dudafa, a former Senior Special Adviser on Domestic Affairs to ex-President Goodluck Jonathan.
+THE trial of Waripamo-Owei Dudafa, a former senior special adviser on domestic affairs to ex-President Goodluck Jonathan, was stalled yesterday in Lagos, following the absence of the Economic and Financial Crimes Commission (EFCC) prosecutor.

-Dudafa is standing trial at a Federal High Court, Lagos, over alleged concealment of 15.5 million dollars (about N4.8 billion) which the former Nigeria’s First Lady, Mrs Patience Jonathan, has laid claim to.
+Dudafa is being tried at a Federal High Court, Lagos, for alleged concealment of 15.5 million dollars (about N4.8 billion), which the former First Lady, Mrs. Patience Jonathan, has laid claim to.

-He was charged alongside two others, a lawyer, Amajuoyi Briggs, a senior staff of Skye Bank , Adedamola Bolodeoku, and four companies.
+He is charged with two others – a lawyer, Amajuoyi Briggs, a senior worker with Skye Bank , Adedamola Bolodeoku – and four companies.

-At the resumed hearing of the case on Wednesday, the court informed the defendants that the EFCC prosecutor, Mr Rotimi Oyedepo, had written a letter seeking for an adjournment.
+At the resumed hearing yesterday, the court informed the defendants that the EFCC prosecutor, Mr. Rotimi Oyedepo, had written a letter seeking an adjournment.

-The letter stated that the prosecutor was on a national assignment outside the court’s jurisdiction.
+The letter stated that the prosecutor is on a national assignment outside the court’s jurisdiction.

-He said if the defendants had acted that way, EFCC would have accused both the court and the defence of delaying the proceedings.
+He said if the defendants had acted that way, EFCC would have accused the court and the defence of delaying proceedings.

-Also, counsel to the second defendant, Mr Ige Asemudara, said he was surprised that the prosecutor would not be in court because of a “national assignment” which was not well explained.
+Also, counsel to the second defendant, Mr. Ige Asemudara, said he was surprised the prosecutor would not be in court because of a “national assignment”, which was not well explained.

 He, therefore, urged the court not to grant the application.